 - Packing cubes: These have to be one of THE best purchases we have ever made!
 We use one packing cube for each type of clothing – one cube for t-shirts, one for swimwear etc, making it super easy to find that outfit you want without having to unpack everything!
 Best of all, they fit very neatly into our suitcases.
 We like these packing cubes – they don’t need to cost a fortune!

 - Swimwear – Even if you travel during the winter months, it’s still pleasant enough to hit the beach.
 We visited Rio de Janeiro in May, and spent more than a few days being beach bums.
 So definitely pack a few pairs of swimwear.
-One thing to bear in mind, the local swimwear of choice is definitely speedos, so these are our recommended swimwear option.
+One thing to bear in mind, the local swimwear of choice is definitely speedos for the guys and bikinis for the ladies (or whatever you want for anyone to be honest!), so these are our recommended swimwear option.
 We love the fun styles at JJ Malibu (we have a lot of their clothing).
-Take a look and take a 20% discount on your JJ Malibu order with the code GLOBETROTTER at checkout.
+Take a look at JJ Malibu and stand out (especially if you head to the gay beach in Rio).

 - Evening wear – Temperatures can drop on an evening during the winter months, so if this is when you visit definitely pack a few sweaters/jumpers, cardigans, and a light jacket.
 You might fancy switching to full length pants during the winter months too.